Philip Moore (artist)

-Philip Moore (b.
-1921- d.
-2012) was a Guyanese sculptor and painter known for designing the 1763 Monument in Georgetown, Guyana.
+Philip Moore (1921 – May 13, 2012) was a self-taught Guyanese sculptor and painter known for designing the 1763 Monument in Georgetown, Guyana.
 During his career, he held artist residencies at Livingstone College and Princeton University where he taught wood sculpture.
 In 1941, he became a Grand Master of the Jordanite religion, and considered his faith to be an integral part of his practice and teaching.